Volscente/NexusLLM/docs/llm_theory.md

 This feature is not always incorporated.
 For example, BERT does not have it.

+# Pre-Training
+## Definition
+It's the very first step of training a LLM and, in this operation, a huge amount of text data is processed.

+## Steps
+### Data Processing
+In order to feed the text data in the training process, they have to be converted into tokens by a *Tokenizer*, which is specifically trained for the task.

+Its job is to encode and decode text into tokens (and vice versa).

+The dataset is then pre-processed using the tokenizer's vocabulary, converting the raw text into a format suitable for training the model.
+This step involves mapping tokens to their corresponding IDs, and incorporating any necessary special tokens or attention masks.
+Once the dataset is pre-processed, it is ready to be used for the pre-training phase.

+### Training
+In this step, the model learns either to predict the next token in a sequence, or filling the missing tokens in a given sequence.
+In this way, the model learn  language patterns, grammar, and semantic relationships

+The task depends on the training algorithm, but it is a supervised-learning algorithm.

+#### Learning Algorithms
+- **Masked Language Modeling** - The model tries to predict certain masked tokens within the input sequence
+- **Casual Language Modeling** - The model tries to predict the next token given the preceding context

 # Fine-Tuning
 ## Definition
 LLMs are *pre-trained* on very extensive text corpus